dotnet/runtime/src/libraries/Fuzzing/README.md

 ```

 - `BlameAlias` specifies who should be assigned work items if automated fuzzing discovers a bug.
+  - Note that these work items are filed in a Microsoft-internal system, so this must be a Microsoft alias.
+  - If you don't have one, feel free to pick a "victim" from the relevant area owners.
 - `TargetAssemblies` is a list of assemblies where the tested code lives and that must be instrumented.
 - `TargetCoreLibPrefixes` is the same, but for types/namespaces in `System.Private.CoreLib`.
 - `FuzzTarget` is the logic that the fuzzer will run for every test input.
 It should exercise code from the target assemblies.